-1.39 Map Divisions and Labels.
+1.39 Map Divisions and Labels

 All Lace Wars maps have the following in common, although the symbols may vary:

-- Important Locations are named on the map in red.
-This does not provide a direct correlation with "Fortification terrain", but many of these locations have Fortifications. - Territories and their effects are defined in the Exclusive Rules and are delineated by a dotted purple line along the edge of a hex.
-They are named in black print. - Other regions and features of interest are marked on the maps in green script.
+- Important Locations are named on the map in red, or sometimes purple.
+This does not provide a direct correlation with "Fortification terrain", but many of these locations have Fortifications. - Territories and their effects are defined in the Exclusive Rules and are delineated by a dotted purple line or by a whited line (depending on the version of the map), in both cases following hexsides.

+Other regions and features of interest are marked on the maps in green script.
 These are for reference only and have no effect on game play.